opus-online/react-svg-icon-generator/README.md

 Generate React Icon Component from SVG icons to show, resize and recolor them.
 The default template is a typescript template.

+# Dependencies

+This codebase is built on node v6: https://nodejs.org/en/blog/release/v6.9.0/

 ## Instalation

 You need to add this just to development, because it will generate self contained React component directly to your codebase.